doctrine/orm/docs/en/reference/advanced-configuration.rst

 Default Repository (***OPTIONAL***)
 -----------------------------------

-Specifies the FQCN of a subclass of the EntityRepository.
+Specifies the FQCN of a class implementing EntityRepositoryInterface.
 That will be available for all entities without a custom repository class.

 .. code-block:: php